LiamCClarke/hello-world/README.md

 # hello-world
-The repository it makes you make to lean GitHub
+The repository it created to demonstrate the flow of GitHum

+Hello!
+My name is Liam Clarke and im currently at university studying Computer Science, I'm learning Git on my own as i know its wodely used in industry.